alicia-repka/Project4/README.md

 Users have the option to switch from Projection Mode to B-Scan Mode using the “B-Scan Mode” or “Projection Mode” buttons displayed at the bottom of the screen.
 Pressing “Projection Mode” will switch to Projection Mode, while pressing “B-Scan Mode” will switch to B-Scan Mode.

+A screen capture video of this program running on an Android device is provided under Project4/Deliverable/Final Video.mp4.

 ## Implementation Details
 This project was implemented in Unity and built for Android device.
 All programming was done using the Unity software with Vuforia Engine.
 An OCT scan of a healthy volunteer was previously obtained and processed by our lab.